 Agreements (ISAs) were put in place and the Safe and Well questionnaires amended accordingly.
 This was to ensure compliance with the GDPR.
-ISAs are now in place across South Yorkshire.
-Test Safe and Well visits are now taking place where appropriate, in trial areas.
+ISAs are is intended to start reporting the figures with effect from 1 January 2020.

 3 The figures may be subject to change, due to updating and data quality checks.
-4 New processes are being developed to align this LPI with the data requested by the HMICFRS.
-The data is currently undergoing testing and quality assurance and it is intended to start reporting the figures with effect from 1 January 2020.
+4 New processes are being developed to align this LPI with the data requested by Performance the HMICFRS.
+The data is currently undergoing testing and quality assurance and it